 SMA are also proud to be part of the Streetly Partnership, which facilitates the School Games programme.
 This organisation provides lots of opportunities throughout the year, for many children to take part in competitive sport.
 This year, the School Games Programme will be split into three categories; Inspire, Engage and Compete.
 This provides more opportunities for all students to participate, for example those less interested in Physical Activity, those wanting to learn new skills or those who have a passion for a particular sport.

-Our Summer Term 2022 Key Knowledge organisers are below.
+Examples of some Key Knowledge organisers for Physical Education are below.
 These help you to know what is being taught and when, for your child.
 Hopefully, they also give you a flavour of the type of vocabulary and the type of learning that will take place in each year for your child.

 A flavour of our children's views are below, so that you can see that we listen to children and they empower us to help them become effective leaders.
 You can also hear that our methods are effective.

 Euro Football Day (June 21)